 Real Systems Monitoring

 Monitor your systems infrastructure in real time across thousands of hosts.
 IRONdb is capable of ingesting tens of thousands of metrics per host across tens of thousands of hosts.
-Additionally, because IRONdb is capable of ingesting histogram based metrics, it can easily handle millions of metrics per second from APIs and third party integrations.
+Additionally, because IRONdb is capable of ingesting histogram based metrics, it can easily handle billions of metrics per second from APIs and third party integrations.

-IOT Systems Monitoring
+IoT Systems Monitoring

 IRONdb is uniquely suited to fulfill the telemetry needs of large scale Internet of Things systems.
 IRONdb's stream tags and histogram based data structures are optimized for the ephemeral nature of these systems which generate high frequency metrics with high cardinality metadata.
 These characteristics also lend IRONdb to be exceptionally suited for industrial scale device monitoring.